GoogleChrome/developer.chrome.com/site/en/blog/user-agent-reduction-deprecation-trial/index.md

 Once you've registerd for the trial, update your HTTP response headers with the following:

 1. Add `Origin-Trial: <ORIGIN TRIAL TOKEN>` to your HTTP response header. <`ORIGIN TRIAL TOKEN`> contains the token you got when registering for the origin trial.
 1. Add `Accept-CH: Sec-CH-UA-Full` to your HTTP response header.
-Setting `Accept-CH` will only cause the reduced User-Agent string to be sent on subsequent requests to the origin.
+Setting `Accept-CH` will only cause the full User-Agent string to be sent on subsequent requests to the origin.
-1. To resend the first navigation request with the reduced User-Agent string, add `Critical-CH: Sec-CH-UA-Full` to your HTTP response header, in addition to the `Accept-CH` and `Origin-Trial` headers.
+1. To resend the first navigation request with the full User-Agent string, add `Critical-CH: Sec-CH-UA-Full` to your HTTP response header, in addition to the `Accept-CH` and `Origin-Trial` headers.
-1. If you want third-party subresource requests to also receive the reduced UA string, you have two options:
+1. If you want third-party subresource requests to also receive the full UA string, you have two options:
-    - Add a `Permissions-Policy` header with the third-party domains that should receive the reduced UA.
+    - Add a `Permissions-Policy` header with the third-party domains that should receive the full UA.
         -  To allow a named list of third-party domains, add `Permissions-Policy: ch-ua-full=(self "[https://google.com](https://google.com)")`.
         -  To allow all third-party domains, add `Permissions-Policy: ch-ua-full=*`.
-    - Add an `Accept-CH` meta tag with the third-party domains that should receive the reduced UA (only in Chrome 100 and above).
+    - Add an `Accept-CH` meta tag with the third-party domains that should receive the full UA (only in Chrome 100 and above).
         -  To allow a named list of third-party domains, add `<meta name="accept-ch" content="ch-ua-full=( https://google.com )">`.
         -  It's not possible to delegate to all third-party domains via `*` in the meta tag.
 1. Load your website in Chrome 100 (or later) and continue receiving the full User-Agent string.